defenseunicorns/build-harness/README.md

 Doing so would allow running the same command (`make test`) in your local environment, dev environment, or CI workflow.
 This results in more  repeatable environments.
 Stay tuned for a separate blog post that talks about this concept.

 To get a better idea of what it looks like to use Build Harness operationally, take a look at [this repo](https://github.com/defenseunicorns/terraform-aws-uds-vpc) where it is used.
 This pattern uses a Makefile to wrap actions that utilize Build Harness to run `make test` or `make pre-commit-all`.

+### Contributing to Build Harness

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute to Build Harness.

 ## Why Repeatable Environments?